Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Theme preview is no longer exclusive to theme studio

 The theme preview routine used to depend on the theme studio to do its job, under the name of `ThemeStudioTools.PreparePreview()`.
 However, because there were recent improvements to the theming system, we've finally condensed the preview routine to `ThemeTools.PreviewTheme()`.
 You can no longer use the old method, because it also required loading the theme information to the theme studio itself.
 What if it was called in a context that has no relationship with the theme studio, such as in the case of `themesel`?

+##### Migrated kernel arguments

+We used to provide two argument channels: one for the command-line kernel arguments, and one for the kernel arguments.
+The entry point has been provided the Args variable to get all the arguments from the command line.
+Since it has undergone recent improvements to the system, we've decided to remove the kernel arguments channel, so we don't have to parse the passed arguments twice.

+We also had to remove the arginj command, one of the commands that made appearance in first-generation versions of KS.

+Affected classes:
+  - ArgumentType
+  - CommandLineArgs
+  - ArgumentPrompt